xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 [ec2-user ~]$ cd /efs/<yourDatabase> && ls
 ```

-The above of the above command should be a bunch of .wt files and some other mongo files.
+The output of the above of the above command should be a bunch of .wt files and some other mongo files.

 Next, verify that the volume is mapped correctly to the mongo container's volume: